SUSE-Cloud/automation/docs/ardana/testing.md

     cacert: /usr/share/pki/trust/anchors/SUSE_Trust_Root.crt.pem
 ```

-* create and activate a local python virtualenv and install the following packages:
-  * python-openstackclient
-  * python-heatclient
-  * python-neutronclient
-  * ansible
-  * netaddr

 To verify that the test environment is properly set up:

 * run an openstack CLI command, e.g.: